nik20vik/Covid19-Data-Exploration-and-Visualization/README.md

 ## Covid Vaccinations

 ![](imgs/CovidVaccinations.png)

+# Loaded Dataset to MS SQL SSMS

+In MS SQL Server Management Studio created queries to analyze data of two tables :
+CovidDeaths and CovidVaccinations

 # Analysed the data using SQL queries and created Temp Table, view to store data for later visualization in Tableau.